Karol Welter

 Karol Welter is a Polish professional boxer.

 Professional career

 Welter made his professional debut on 20 January 2018 where he beat David Schwierz via majority decision (MD).

 His first title match came on 3 September 2021 where he fought against Przemysław Gorgoń for the Republic of Poland Super Middleweight title.
-This would be Welters first career loss after losing via split decision (SD).
+This would be his first career loss after losing via split decision (SD).

-His second chance for a title would come on 15 April 2023 where he faced off against Stanisław Gibadlo for the vacant Republic of Poland middleweight title.
-Welter would win the fight via unanimous decision (UD).
+His second chance for a title came on 15 April 2023 where he faced off against Stanisław Gibadlo for the vacant Republic of Poland middleweight title.
+Welter won the fight via unanimous decision (UD).

+He faced Misto Abdulaev on November 29, 2025, for the vacant WBA Baltic and Republic of Poland International middleweight titles.
+Welter won the fight via a fourth-round TKO.

+His first defense of both titles came on March 6, 2026, against Evander Castillo.
+Welter won the fight via a third-round knockout.